Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--recreate` will recreate any completed jobs with the same id
     * `--tail` will tail the specified file of the last job and task added with this command invocation
-* `cmi` will cleanup any stale multi-instance tasks and jobs.
-Note that this sub-command is typically not required if `multi_instance_auto_complete` is set to `true` in the job specification for the job.
+* `cmi` will cleanup any stale non-native multi-instance tasks and jobs.
+Note that this sub-command is typically not required if `auto_complete` is set to `true` in the job specification for the job.
     * `--delete` will delete any stale cleanup jobs
 * `del` will delete jobs and job scheudles specified in the jobs